Board-King-Free-Rolls/.github/profile/README.md

 One of the most common ways to get Free Rolls is through the daily log-in rewards.
 Board Kings often gives out Free Rolls as part of a player’s daily log-in bonus.
 The more days you log in, the better your chances of getting Free Rolls.
 This is an easy and consistent way to get some extra dice rolls without spending your Bucks.

 ### 2. Special Events and Challenges
 Board Kings often runs special events throughout the year.
-In January 2025, there may be specific events focused on getting Free Rolls.
+In March 2025, there may be specific events focused on getting Free Rolls.
 These events could involve completing certain tasks or challenges.
 For example, you may need to collect a certain number of items, upgrade specific buildings, or compete in special challenges to earn Free Rolls.

 ### 3. Inviting Friends
 Another way to earn Free Rolls is by inviting friends to play the game.
 When a friend joins Board Kings using your referral code, you may receive a set of Free Rolls as a reward.
 This not only gives you extra rolls but also helps expand the Board Kings community.